 (c) Members should serve at the pleasure of the court.

-(d) A Model Plan for the Composition, Administration and Management of the CJA Panel is included as Appx 2B.
+(d) The Model Plan for Implementation and Administration of the Criminal Justice Act is included as Appx.
+2A.

 In part, 18 U.S.C. § 3006A(b) provides that:

 |Counsel furnishing representation under the plan shall be selected from a panel of attorneys designated or approved by the court, or from a bar association, legal aid agency, or defender organization furnishing representation pursuant to the plan.|

 (a) If the district judge presiding over the case, or the chief judge if a district judge has not yet been assigned to the case, determines that the appointment of an attorney, who is not a member of the CJA panel, is in the interest of justice, judicial economy or continuity of representation, or there is some other compelling circumstance warranting the attorney's appointment, the attorney may be admitted to the CJA panel pro hac vice and appointed to represent the CJA defendant.